SizeCredit/size-solidity/README.md

 ## TODOs

+- TODO: claim available to anyone
+- TODO: liquidation has a parameter for CR in case they/bot wants
+- Claim only before due date?

 - invariant tests
 - add more unit tests where block.timestamp is e.g. "December 29, 2023", so that it is more realistic
 - add tests with other types of yield curves (not only flat)